NanoComp/meep/doc/docs/Python_User_Interface.md

 — Whether or not to update a figure window in realtime as the simulation progresses.
 Disabled by default.
 Not compatible with IPython/Jupyter notebooks.

 **`normalize=False`**
-— Records fields at each time step in memory in a NumPy array and then normalizes the result for future post-processing.
+— Records fields at each time step in memory in a NumPy array and then normalizes the result by dividing by the maximum field value at a single point in the cell over all the time snapshots.

 **`plot_modifiers=None`**
 — A list of functions that can modify the figure's `axis` object.
 Each function modifier accepts a single argument, an `axis` object, and must return that same axis object.
 The following modifier changes the `xlabel`: